subvisual/blog/pages/posts/2016/08-august/94-subvisual-is-expanding-to-the-us.md

 retina_cover: https://subvisual.s3.amazonaws.com/blog/hero/161/image@2x.jpg
 tags:
   - general
+intro: "We have been working on expanding to a new location for a while now.
+We love Braga, and it will continue to be to be our home and HQ, but now we have a new office in Boston, MA.
+I will explain our motivations to do so, and our plans for the following months."
 ---

 We have been working on expanding to a new location for a while now.
 We love Braga, and it will continue to be to be our home and HQ, but now we have a new office in Boston, MA.
 I will explain our motivations to do so, and our plans for the following months.